Skip to main content

 May 18, 2020

-The Niagara County Community College (NCCC) Small Business Development Center (SBDC), in conjunction with NCCC Workforce Development, will hold a free online training workshop for Western New York businesses to help them prepare for reopening.
+The SUNY Niagara Small Business Development Center (SBDC), in conjunction with SUNY Niagara Workforce Development, will hold a free online training workshop for Western New York businesses to help them prepare for reopening.
 The SBDC training will focus on retail and service businesses that will be reopening during the New York Phase-in process.
 Businesses will be responsible for the cleaning and disinfection of their operations as well as providing relevant Personal Protection Equipment (PPE) and establishing proper social distancing.
 The Ralph C. Wilson Jr. Foundation is sponsoring this webinar – so there is no cost to participate.

 The webinar will be held on Wednesday, May 27 from 9am -11:30am.
 The presentation will be repeated later the same day from 1-3:30pm.
 You must register for the webinar by calling 716-210-2515.